In 2020, the Next Gen decided to shift their grantmaking program to learn more about non-profit lifecycles and capacity building.

 With CMS and other community partners, Renaissance West Community Initiative launched a cradle-to-career education continuum within the former Boulevard Homes neighborhood in response to the poverty, unemployment and crime that had plagued the neighborhood.

-Over one year, Charlotte Mecklenburg Library will train 7,000 parents, caregivers, reading buddies and non-profit staff on active reading, one of the most effective ways to improve literacy.
+Over one year, Charlotte Mecklenburg Library trained over 1,000 parents, caregivers, reading buddies and non-profit staff on Active Reading, one of the most effective ways to improve literacy.

-In summers 2014-16, UrbanPromise elementary school students grew an average of three months in their reading ability, and 90% of students improved or maintained their reading ability.
+In summer 2020, UrbanPromise elementary school students grew an average of 4.4 months in their reading ability.
+This was the sixth consecutive summer that over 80% of students improved or maintained their reading ability.

 Augustine Literacy Project provides consistent, intensive one-on-one literacy instruction to low-income 1st and 2nd graders who struggle with reading.